 The Color Wheel

 The Color Wheel is a visual representation of how colors work together.
-When using it as a reference, designers are able to quickly identify color schemes that will suit their designs and which colors would look pleasing together.
+When using it as a reference, designers are able to quickly identify color schemes that will suit their designs.

 There are many different color combinations that web designers should know in order to create a unique color scheme, meet the needs of clients, and help the usability of the a site.